Do You Have Questions About Social Security Disability?

 The SSA process is a technical evaluation.
 The terms are specific, and to be successful you must know what the SSA is looking for.

 Whether you are just beginning to apply for benefits or have been initially denied, seeking SSD benefits is not something a person should take on alone.
-Call me at 913-227-0100, toll free at 877-227-8456 or e-mail me for your free intial consultation.
+Call me at 913-428-0199 or e-mail me for your free initial consultation.